 Let me start with the caveat that I am not a lawyer and you should not construe this article as legal advice and you should seek legal counsel on all matters of corporate governance and taxes.
 In addition the laws may be different from state to state so do your research and consult an appropriately licensed expert.

 So for example, I could give 99% of the equity in the LLC to my children and keep 1% but yet I can create an operating agreement that states I get 100% of the profit distribution and or losses until which time the Managing Member and or the shareholders of the LLC decide to change that language.
-In addition I can designate myself, the 1% owner as the only Managing Member that gets to make any decision on how the business is run and profits are shared barring any overriding state laws that may take precedent.
-LLC's are managed by the Members or by a designated Managing Member or Non-Member Manager (Managers may or may not be a member of the LLC) who acts on the behalf of all the members.
+In addition I can designate myself, the 1% owner as the only Managing Member (see below) that gets to make any decision on how the business is run and profits are shared barring any overriding state laws that may take precedent.

-There is much more to the legal structure and how is is set up and what you can do but suffice to say you get the personal protection of working within a legal structure (as much as the laws of your state allow), yet the flexibility to run the business virtually any way the Operating Agreement among the partners dictates.
+There is much more to the legal structure and how it is set up and what you can do, but suffice to say, you get the personal protection of working within a legal structure (as much as the laws of your state allow), yet the flexibility to run the business virtually any way the Operating Agreement among the partners dictates.

 Pro Tip: Obtain Your EIN